From Shapley Values to Generalized Additive Models and back: FROM SHAPLEY VALUES TO GENERALIZED ADDITIVE MODELS

 \end{theorem}

 For intuition about Theorem \ref{thm:shapley_gam}, consider Figure \ref{fig:partial_dependece_plot}.
-It is a well-known fact that the Shapley Value of feature $i$ does not only depend on the value of that feature, but also on the values of the other features of $x$ (leftmost partial dependence plot in Figure \ref{fig:partial_dependece_plot}).
+It is a well-known fact that the Shapley Value of feature $i$ not only depends on the value of that feature, but also on the values of the other features of $x$ (compare the leftmost partial dependence plot in Figure \ref{fig:partial_dependece_plot}).
 The reason for this is that Shapley Values subsume higher-order variable interactions into the attributions of individual features (according to formula \eqref{eq:shapley_values_from_gam_formula}, as we will see below).
 Now, as we successively increase $n$, more and more variable interactions are appropriately represented in the explanations.
 This means that they no longer have to be subsumed into lower-order effects, which implies in turn that the lower-order components of the explanations become more distinct (middle parts of Figure \ref{fig:partial_dependece_plot}).
-For $n=d$, all possible variable interactions can be represented, which implies that the $d$-Shapley Values become functions of the respective features (rightmost plot in Figure \ref{fig:partial_dependece_plot}).
+For $n=d$, all possible variable interactions can be represented in the explanations, which implies that $d$-Shapley Values become well-defined functions of the respective features (rightmost plot in Figure \ref{fig:partial_dependece_plot}).

-Note that the Shapley-GAM depends on the value function, which implies that different choices of the value function implicitly correspond to different functional decomposition of $f$.
-The significance of this becomes clear when we consider the simple relationship between Shapley Values and the Shapley-GAM in the next section.
+$n$-Shapley Values depend on the value function, and so does the associated functional decomposition.
+For the observational and interventional SHAP value functions, the functional decompositions are given as follows.